The decision to remove the concept of stacks and therefore package

 - At least one maintainer is now required.

-- Multiple licenses can now be used (even if a single license per
+- Multiple licenses can now be used, even though a single license per

-- Multiple url tags can be specified and the type
+- Multiple url tags can be specified with type attributes

 - The former depend and rosdep have been unified, but also